pravega/pravega-samples/README.md

 $ ./gradlew clean install
 ```

+> Hint: If you use a different version of Flink connector, please check the `flinkConnectorVersion` property
+in `gradle.properties` file.

 For more information, please visit [Flink Connectors](https://github.com/pravega/flink-connectors).

-## Hadoop Connector Build Instructions
+## Hadoop Connector Build Instructions (Optional)

-To execute Hadoop connector examples, follow the below steps to build and publish artifacts from
+To build the Hadoop connector from source, follow the below steps to build and publish artifacts from
 source to local Maven repository:

 ```